justnonamenoname/lifeticle/readme.txt

 Pointwise binding problem

 The binding problem means that signals for qualia must converge on a single particle.
-If the signals do not converge but are merely located close to each other at the atomic level, then they are not bound.
+If the signals do not converge but are located close to each other at the atomic level, then they are not bound.
 The visual information from the eye - it has a left part and a right part, and they seem to be separate, but if they were truly separate, we would again face the binding problem.
 This can be called the problem of pointwise binding.
 The problem concerns both the binding of qualia to each other and their binding to the lifeticle.